grafana/plugin-tools/docusaurus/docs/reference/prompts.md

 # Prompts

-When running the `create-plugin` command, the following prompts appear:
+When running the `create-plugin` command, the following prompts will appear.

 ### Select a plugin type